 If you have received untaxed income and it produces a tax liability, you are obliged to inform HM Revenue and Customs by 5th October following 5th April of the relevant tax year.
 The Self Assessment Income Tax Return must include the UK Property page or the Foreign page as appropriate.

 On disposal of the property, any increase in value is potentially subject to capital gains tax.
-The gain is calculated by deducting the acquisition costs and enhancement expenditure (31st March 1982 value plus enhancement expenditure since that date, if property held on 31st March 1982) from the sales proceeds.
+The gain is calculated by deducting the acquisition costs and enhancement expenditure (31st March 1982 value plus enhancement expenditure since that date, if property was held on 31st March 1982) from the sales proceeds.
 Some reliefs are available and there is a personal annual exempt amount.
 Substantial reliefs are available if the landlord has lived in the property as his only and principal private residence at any time since 31st March 1982.
 If there is a Capital Loss then this is deducted from any other gains in the year or carried forward and it can be offset against future gains.
 If you are resident in the UK and there is tax to pay on a residential property or you are non resident and sell any property (whether there is tax to pay or not) then you must make a report and pay the tax to HMRC within 60 days of completion of the sale.

 This note is provided as a general overview.
 It should not be relied upon for taxation purposes, as it cannot provide a complete analysis of the law in any particular circumstance.
 Taxation is complex and you should take advice specific to your circumstances.